YHI547/python_sys_tool/README.md

 # python_sys_tool
-This is an initial project focused on building a small tool using the sys and colorama libraries.\n
+This is an initial project focused on building a small tool using the sys and colorama libraries.

-This tool displays various pieces of information about your Python environment, such as:\n
+This tool displays various pieces of information about your Python environment, such as:
-- Your operating system platform\n
+- Your operating system platform
-- The exact path of your Python executable\n
+- The exact path of your Python executable
 - Active system flags
 - Your Python version